TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Watch out to always properly name the introspectors for types that specify introspect_base.
+	- Our history with marks would silently not get introspected because of such error.

 - Make field address has first checked if the type is trivally copyable.
 	- It resulted in containers being always passed, element_index having never been considered.